theochem/horton/doc/user_hamiltonian_molecular.rst

 Given a ``GOBasis`` instance (the ``obasis`` object from the examples in the previous section), you can generate the two-index and four-index objects for the molecular electronic Hamiltonian.
-It may be useful to construct also the overlap operator as the Gaussian basis sets are not orthonormal.
+It may also be useful to construct the overlap operator as the Gaussian basis sets are not orthonormal.

 Before computing the matrix elements, you first have to specify how the two- and four-index objects will be represented.
-The default in HORTON is to use a dense matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
+By default, HORTON uses a dense matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
 An instance of this class must be passed to the methods that compute the matrix elements.
 Alternatively, you may also use the ``CholeskyLinalgFactory``, which